Mel Printing is now Print Bind Ship. Same dedicated team, bigger capabilities. Learn More

 Spiral-binding books is easier with a machine, but it can be done by hand, as this tutorial shows.

-How to Make a Book with the Help of Print Bind Ship
+How to Print and Bind Books with Print Bind Ship

 Book Editing, Shipping, and More

-If you work with a company that only does bookbinding, you may need to handle the distribution yourself.
-However, if you choose to work with a 3PL such as Print Bind Ship, books can be printed on demand and shipped globally.
+Plus, if you work with a company that only does bookbinding, you may need to handle the distribution yourself.
+When you work with a 3PL like Print Bind Ship, books can be printed on demand and shipped globally.

 Custom Packaging and Subscription Boxes